dumux/dumux/examples/shallowwaterfriction/README.md

         return values;
     }
 ```
 We set the initial conditions.
 In this example constant initial conditions are used.
-Therefore the argument 'globalPos' is not needed.
-If you want to impose spatial variable initial conditions, you have to use the 'globalPos'.
+Therefore the argument `globalPos` is not needed.
+If you want to impose spatial variable initial conditions, you have to use the `globalPos`.
 ```cpp
     PrimaryVariables initialAtPos(const GlobalPosition &globalPos) const
     {